 Angelo has received considerable acclaim for his highly charged yet intensely poetic Romantic style, commended by esteemed artists including Nikolai Demidenko and Daniel-Ben Pienaar, and also in the musical press by prominent critics including Jessica Duchen and Bryce Morrison.
 His luminous pianism, with a style that has been described as an incandescent yet soulful lyricism, encompasses a wide repertoire centred – yet not exclusive to – the composers of the late Romantic era.
 Villani’s recitals frequently feature his own paraphrases on great romantic works, including Purcell’s Dido’s Lament, and Wagner’s Tristan & Isolde.

-Angelo Villani began his career as a child prodigy in his native Australia, where his teachers included pupils of Friedman and Michelangeli.
-As a teenager, Angelo performed major works including the Rachmaninov 2nd and Tchaikovsky 1st piano concertos.
-In 1990, an injury to his right hand prevented his participation in the International Tchaikovsky Competition.
 His recovery, over a period of three decades, culminated in a highly anticipated comeback recital in 2012 at St. James’s Church Piccadilly.
-Other concerts soon followed, most notably in Japan, Spain, Denmark, the UK and at the Suoni Dal Golfo Music & Poetry Festival in Lerici, Italy, where his performances have been greeted with rapturous enthusiasm.
+Other concerts soon followed, most notably in Japan, Spain, Denmark, Romania, Austria, the UK and at the Suoni Dal Golfo Music & Poetry Festival in Lerici, Italy, where his performances have been greeted with rapturous enthusiasm.

 His latest CD ( Angelo Villani : Transcriptions) marks the inaugural release of the new ARTéMUS label.
-Future releases include : Transcriptions (Vol.2) and further albums of works by Franck, Liszt, plus a homage to Ignaz Friedman (Chopin).
+Future releases include : Transcriptions (Vol.2) and further albums of works by Franck, Liszt, Tchaikovsky, plus a homage to Ignaz Friedman (Chopin).

 Angelo Villani currently resides in Copenhagen and London.

-Villani is represented by Nicky Thomas Media
+Villani is currently seeking Management but is proudly represented by Nicky Thomas Media